 - Using the Marquee tool, move the bottom left side of the painting to the bottom left side of the screen.

 - Copy each of the remaining quarters and paste it into its own layer in your assembled image file.
+Bring the images together.

 When you are happy that all the quarters line up, go back to the Layers Palette and press the triangle again.
-This time choose “Flatten Image” and your quarters will now be pasted together.
+This time choose Flatten Image and your quarters will be pasted together.

 Which scanner to buy

 This post was originally published in April 2011.
-Last update: November 6, 2020.
+Last update: February 6, 2022.